Michael Birt (barrister)

+Early life

 Birt was educated in Jersey at St. Michael's Preparatory School then at Marlborough College.
 He went on to read law at Magdalene College, Cambridge.

+Legal career

-He was called to the English Bar in 1970 and practised as a barrister at 2 Crown Office Row for five years.
+Birt was called to the English Bar in 1970 and practised in London as a barrister at 2 Crown Office Row for five years.
 He returned to Jersey and qualified at the Jersey Bar in 1977.

-He was sworn in as an advocate of the Royal Court on 3 October 1977.
+He was sworn in as an advocate of the Royal Court in October 1977.
 From 1976 to 1993 he was in private practice with the Jersey law firm Ogier & Le Cornu.

-In January 1994 he was appointed as HM Attorney General for Jersey.
-In February 2000, he became Deputy Bailiff.
+Birt served as a Crown advocate 1987–93 and HM Attorney General for Jersey 1994–2000.

-In July 2009, he was appointed Bailiff, in succession to Sir Philip Bailhache.
+Judicial appointments

+Birt was Deputy Bailiff 2000-09 and Bailiff 2009–15.

 A group of protesters demonstrated outside Birt's swearing-in ceremony in the Royal Court of Jersey, angry about decisions not to bring more prosecutions following investigations into child abuse in Jersey.

-As Bailiff of Jersey, Birt was an ex officio member of the Jersey Court of Appeal.
-In December 2013, Sir Michael announced he would retire as Bailiff of Jersey in January 2015.
+Since 2018, he is a Judge of the Court of Appeal of the Cayman Islands and a Commissioner of the Royal Court of Jersey since 2015.